clux/probes/content/post/2024-08-11-kubectl-hackery.md

 [taxonomies]
 categories = ["software"]
-tags = ["kubernetes"]
+tags = ["kubernetes", "cli"]
 +++

 Unusual helpers for cluster level resource debugging.

 <!--more-->

+## Disclaimer
-**Disclaimer**: most of these are very infrequently used, and may fail for certain edge cases.
+**Most of these are very infrequently used, and may fail for certain edge cases.**

-Normally, I throw this type of stuff into my [.k8s-helpers dotfile](https://github.com/clux/dotfiles/blob/main/.k8s-helpers), but what is rarely used tends to bitrot.
-So instead, am leaving these here as a potential pointer for others.
+At this point, a lot of people have better / different ways of interacting with Kubernetes, but despite the plethora of great TUIs I still find myself preferring having my own [.k8s-helpers](https://github.com/clux/dotfiles/blob/main/.k8s-helpers).
+Partly  because there's a lot of really nice things you can do with just `kubectl` (and maybe `fzf`) that allows nice, immediate extensibility, and partly also because I don't necessarily trust what is being displayed in a TUI that has to make UI cconsiderations.

+This article contains some stuff that I **hardly ever use**, and would normally bitrot in a file somewhere.
+They are presented here for my memory or as a potential pointer for others.
 If you know how to read these you should be able to modify them to your need.

 ## Tools
 For convenience here;